juanmanuel96/flask-mongodb/docs/collections.md

 ## Making queries

 MongoDB querying system uses JSON to make DB queries.
-Collection models instacnes come with a manager attribute which can run queries.
+Collection models instances come with a manager attribute which can run queries.
 The methods for running queries with the manager have the same name as the Collection instance from pymongo.

 ### Collection Manager